180D-FW-2021/Team1/README.md

 Developed by Steven Chu, Maksym Prokopovych, Sierra Rose, and Isaac Xu.

-IMUpi.py: this file, and others in the `gesture` subdirectory, are adapted from http://github.com/ozzmaker/BerryIMU.git.
+IMUpi.py: this file, and others in the `gesture` directory, are adapted from http://github.com/ozzmaker/BerryIMU.git.

-mainPi.py: this file, and others in the `comms` subdirectory, are adapted from lab 3.
+mainPi.py: this file, and others in the `comms` directory, are adapted from lab 3.

-pose.py: this file, and others in the `pose_detection_code` subdirectory, are adapted from lab 1.
+pose.py: this file, and others in the `pose_detection_code` directory, are adapted from lab 1 as well as various online sources, which are further referenced in the README of the `pose_detection_code` directory.

-speech_processing.py: this file, and others in the `speech` subdirectory, are adapted from lab 4.
+speech_processing.py: this file, and others in the `speech` directory, are adapted from lab 4.

-Further credits can be found in the READMEs of each subdirectory.
+Further credits can be found in the READMEs of each directory.